The HIV Epidemic: Pakistan in Review

 This is in line with the Asian Epidemic Modeling pattern.
 The epidemic has almost reached a plateau among drug injectors.
 According to research, 23% of new infections in 2019 were found in PWID, 18% in MSM, 3% in TGs, and 1% in FSW.
 Indicating an increase in human Immunodeficiency Viruses Transmission to bridge groups (spouses, partners, and customers) of key populations (KP), a sizable number of low-risk males, females, and clients of KPs were newly infected.

 It may be noted that diverse transmission patterns and a heterogeneous HIV epidemic characterize Pakistan.
-With the goal of increasing the coverage of Human Immunodeficiency Viruses prevention, treatment, care, and support services through a high-impact targeted approach that included the introduction of community-based outreach, an HIV prevention and testing model, and treatment for all Pakistanis, the country introduced evidence-based Human Immunodeficiency Viruses prevention and treatment programmes in 2018.
-This high-impact, prioritized strategy\’s ultimate goal is to lower the number of new Human Immunodeficiency Viruses infections, raise treatment compliance to lower Human Immunodeficiency Viruses transmission, and lower HIV-related morbidity and death in Pakistan.
+With the goal of increasing the coverage of Human Immunodeficiency Viruses prevention, treatment, care, and support services through a high-impact targeted approach that included the introduction of community-based outreach, an HIV prevention and testing model, and treatment for all Pakistanis, the country introduced evidence-based Human Immunodeficiency Viruses prevention and treatment programs in 2018.
+This high-impact, prioritized strategy’s ultimate goal is to lower the number of new Human Immunodeficiency Viruses infections, raise treatment compliance to lower Human Immunodeficiency Viruses transmission, and lower HIV-related morbidity and death in Pakistan.

 Complexities: The Road Ahead

 While the Integrated Biologic and Behavioral Monitoring surveys provide information on HIV prevalence among key populations, regular HIV surveillance in the general population is lacking, making it difficult to comprehend the true scope of the HIV epidemic in Pakistan.
 Given the relatively low 0.1% incidence of Human Immunodeficiency Viruses in the general population, widespread surveillance of the virus may be difficult and produce little insight.
 However, increasing monitoring of specific populations at greater risk, such as expectant mothers, people who visit clinics for infectious diseases like TB, and people who frequently undergo blood transfusions, may offer early indicators of changes in HIV prevalence.
 Similarly, regular blood supply monitoring might be a more effective and affordable surveillance strategy.
 None of these areas currently employ regular monitoring.
-On the other hand, there are risks associated with the rising influence in the country of numerous ideologies disseminated from western countries, such as the normalisation and social acceptance of homosexuality.
+On the other hand, there are risks associated with the rising influence in the country of numerous ideologies disseminated from western countries, such as the normalization and social acceptance of homosexuality.
 In the United States, the CDC reported that homosexual or bisexual males constituted 70% of all new HIV infections in 2019.

 In conclusion, the documented outbreaks in Pakistan raise the possibility that HIV will continue to spread if effective preventative measures are not taken.
 Campaigns to increase public awareness of unsafe injection practices, both medicinal and recreational, may help to reduce the spread of Human Immunodeficiency Viruses and the frequency of outbreaks.
 The need for inappropriate medical treatments might be decreased by directing public health campaigns and evaluating patient and provider misconceptions about the advantages of therapeutic injections.
 Last but not least, creating and implementing thorough HIV monitoring systems may help identify outbreaks and spark inquiries into risk factors and underlying transmission sources.